 3.8.1 The impacts of the proposed development of the residential units, access road and parking area on the trees retained on the site would be minimal.
 Any impact would be mitigated by creating construction exclusion zones (CEZ) around the trees and preventing any construction works or activity from taking place inside the CEZ.
 The CEZ would be defined by protective fencing that conforms to that specified in BS5837: 2012, as shown in Figure 1 and Photographs 13 & 14 below.
-The proposed locations of the protective fencing are shown on the attached tree constraints drawing DTCL.119.1.AIA.03.Rev.A a) Stabilizer strut with base plate secured with ground pins b) Stabilizer strut mounted on block tray
+The proposed locations of the protective fencing are shown on the attached tree constraints drawing DTCL.119.1.AIA.03.Rev.A b) Stabilizer strut mounted on block tray